pyplot-examples/pyplot-anim2-draw/README.md

 1. Change the script so that sin(x) is drawn for the x values in the range [-4pi,4pi].

-2. Change the script so that the wave is drawn in exactly two seconds.

-3. Add a green, dotted cos wave that draws at the same rate as the sine wave, on the same set of axes.
+2. Add a green, dotted cos wave that draws at the same rate as the sine wave, on the same set of axes.